Tri-Sprintec (Ortho Tri-Cyclen)

 Free, fast shipping with automatic refills.
 Easily pause or cancel anytime

 FDA approved medication for $0 with most insurance plans & affordable out-of-pocket prices

 Unlimited messaging for one year with licensed providers

-If you’re over the age of 15 and looking for an effective form of birth control, Tri-Sprintec is a perfect choice.
-At Nurx™ we love that it also has many other benefits, such as helping to treat mild acne and reducing period pain.
+If you’re looking for an effective form of birth control, Tri-Sprintec is a perfect choice.
+At Nurx™ we love that it also has many other benefits, such as helping to treat mild acne and reducing period pains.

 Is Tri-Sprintec Easy to Use?